Fengyee/fengyee.github.io/content/authors/admin/_index.md

     items:
       - name: Python
         description: |
-          'Primary development language for published research, implementing machine learning algorithms using the PyTorch framework.
+          1. Primary development language for published research, implementing machine learning algorithms using the PyTorch framework.
-          Developed GPU-accelerated algorithms with Python bindings and CUDA kernel programming.
+          2. Developed GPU-accelerated algorithms with Python bindings and CUDA kernel programming.
-          Evaluated and visualized experimental results using Python packages (e.g., OpenCV, Matplotlib), and collaborated with teammates on the W&B platform for project tracking and experimentation.'
+          3. Evaluated and visualized experimental results using Python packages (e.g., OpenCV, Matplotlib), and collaborated with teammates on the W&B platform for project tracking and experimentation.
         percent: 100
         icon: python
       - name: C++